HazyResearch/dd-genomics/dicts/README.md

 * `hugo_synonyms.tsv`: a gene-symbol synonyms table.
 Variable number of columns:
-  1st column is the approved name, the other columns contain synonims.
+  1st column is the approved name, the other columns contain synonyms.
 Created using the get_hugo_synonyms.sh script (see below).

 * `HGNC_approved_names.txt`: a table with more explicit nomeclature for gene symbols.
 It might be practical for literature mining of genes that are less